Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 4. A browser will open, asking you to authenticate your ID.
 Use your Trackunit user ID (email@trackunit.com) to authenticate your ID.

+> 📘 Nice to know
+>
-> 📌 Currently, you can only publish an app using an internal Trackunit account (email@trackunit.com).
+> Currently, you can only publish an app using an internal Trackunit account (email@trackunit.com).